top of page

 1 tablespoon unsalted butter

-1 cup Carolina gold rice, arborio rice or carnaroli rice
+1 cup Carolina gold rice

 1/2 cup white wine